celohere/OTServ74/README.md

 https://code.google.com/p/avesta74/
 https://github.com/tarantonio/avesta

-Fixing it by modernizing it to C++11, optimizing, removing bad practices.
-And seriously... there is LOTS of awful code here!
+Fixing it by modernizing it to C++14, optimizing, removing bad practices... seriously, there is LOTS of awful code here!

 The newest versions of TFS and OpenTibia have improved a lot,
 but it's not supporting the protocols, 7.4, 7.6, 7.7.